universal-ctags/ctags/docs/f-units.rst

 	All features built-in can be listed with passing ``--list-features`` to ctags.

+*Units/TEST/languages* **optional**

+	If a unit test case requires that language parsers are enabled/available, enumerate them in this file line by line.
+If one of them is disabled/unavailable, the test is skipped.

+	language parsers enabled/available can be checked with passing ``--list-langauges`` to ctags.

 Note for importing a test case from Test directory
 ------------------------------------------------------------